-My physical inspection of the roof void area was restricted due to insulation material and lack of suitable crawl boards.
-As a result the roof void area was only viewed from the access hatches.
+My physical inspection of the roof void area was restricted due to insulation material and areas visible from the floored sections.
+As a result the roof void area was mainly only viewed from the access hatches.

 My inspection of the roof covering was restricted from ground level and some parts were not visible.
-In addition, recent snow fall restricted my inspection of the roof coverings.